Native American Dollars | Native American Dollar Reverse Designs

 Native American Dollar Reverse Designs

-H.R.
+The authorizing legislation H.R.
 2358 The Native American $1 Coin Act included several suggestions for reverse designs:

 • Creation of the Cherokee written language